Robin Lathouwers: VVV-Venlo

 In January 2023, Lathouwers joined VVV-Venlo, reuniting with former teammates Sem Dirks and Richard Sedláček.
 Signing a contract until 2025 with an option for an additional year, he made his debut for VVV-Venlo on 11 January 2023, coming on as a substitute for Simon Janssen in the 76th minute during a 3–2 loss to Emmen in the KNVB Cup.

 He remained with the club through the 2024–25 season.
 Upon the expiry of his contract, VVV-Venlo opted not to renew, and Lathouwers left the club as a free agent.

+Koninklijke HFC

+In January 2026, after six months as a free agent, Lathouwers signed a six-month contract with Koninklijke HFC, an amateur club in the third-tier Tweede Divisie.